google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 So you’ll always know your food has been thoroughly cooked.
 The monitor features a very large LCD for straightforward reading.

-1. The screen changes color to show the temp
+1. The screen changes color to show the temperature

 2. High-quality probe